 Through our roommate matching system in the Housing portal, our Housing staff strives to pair students together, according to their preferences marked on the housing applications.
 Students also have the option of rooming with a friend who will also be attending VSU.
-All students have to do is to mutually request each other by placing their requested roommate’s VSU e-mail address on their housing application.
 The Housing & Residence Life office does its best to accommodate all requests.

 Housing Accommodations for Students with Disabilities

 Specially equipped facilities for students with disabilities are available.
 Students requesting modified housing accommodation may register with the Access Office in Farbar Hall, telephone 229-245-2498.
 The Access Office will notify Housing & Residence Life of any reasonable accommodations required to meet a resident’s housing needs.

 Residence Hall or Apartment Contract

 Housing applications cannot be initiated until a student has been formally accepted by Valdosta State University.
 Prospective residents will need a VSU ID number, username, and password to access the Housing portal.
 An application fee is required of all students at the time they apply for campus housing.
-All students are also required to pay a deposit of $300 by the deadlines established in the Housing Contract to reserve a room in the residence halls.
+All students are also required to pay a deposit by the deadlines established in the Housing Contract to reserve a room in the residence halls.
 The housing contract outlines conditions under which refunds may be made.
 All students applying for campus housing will be required to contract for housing for the academic year.